 Work under the auspices of the foremost experts in the systems engineering and analytics field, in one of the world’s top-ranked departments for industrial engineering.
 You rapidly develop the analytical and computer skills that are increasingly sought after in industries from manufacturing and transportation to finance and health care.

-With a Systems Engineering and Analytics master’s degree from UW-Madison, you graduate ready to lead in any data-driven industrial sector.
+With a UW–Madison Industrial Engineering master’s degree and an emphasis in Systems Engineering and Analytics, you graduate ready to lead in any data-driven industrial sector.

 What you Learn

 - Incorporate essential engineering principles, such as mathematical analysis, scientific analysis, optimization, and modeling

 - Apply statistical and analytical processes to production systems, quality control, and industrial manufacturing to improve efficiency and quality of production